huguesrichard/Allopipe/README.md

 You can now get started with your files, check the [documentation](#docs/documentation.pdf) if you want more control over the filters that we implemented.

+o create suitable virtual environment for AlloPipe to run,